wangzhou/uadk/docs/wd_design.md

 scenario in Warpdrive.

 In SVA scenario, memory is allocated in user space.
 In NOSVA scenario, memory is allocated by DMA API in kernel space.
 So memory copy is required.
-If IOMMU is disabled in NOSVA scenario, physical address has to be used.
+And physical (DMA) address has to be used in vendor driver.
 This behavior exposes physical address to user space.
 It'll cause the potential security issue.
 The NOSVA scenario is only used when SVA feature is disabled.
 It'll be removed in the future.

 In SVA scenario, memory address is always virtual address whatever it's in user application or user (vendor) driver.
 So sharing memory address is easily